15 Enticing Survival Books Like The Hatchet

 4. Surviving Alone – Clay Hayes

 The Hatchet is set in the Canadian wilderness, a place that Brian is unfamiliar with.
-Surviving Alone tells the story of another character who is isolated in the wilds of British Columbia.
+Surviving Alone is a true story about a man who is isolated in the wilds of British Columbia.

-Clay Hayes is the winner of the reality series Alone.
+Clay Hayes is better known as the winner of the reality series Alone.
 In this novel, he shares his experiences of being cut off from civilization and making it alone in the wilderness.

 From building his own shelter to finding safety from wild predators, Clay recounts what it took to survive and win the grand prize.